prichey/prestonrichey.com/src/pages/blog/p4ktldr-troll/index.md

 ---
-title: "How to Get Trolled (with React Hooks)"
+title: "How to Get Dunked On By Pitchfork"
 date: "2019-02-09"
-excerpt: "Featuring Jet"
+excerpt: "Featuring Jet."
 publish: true
 ---